-Compared with standard digital I/O boards (such as the Keithley MetraByte PIO-12), the PDMA-16 with its internal DMA and interrupt-control hardware is capable of much higher data transfer rates than can be achieved with programmed I/O transfers through the main processor (at best limited to around 5-10KHz).
-Actual DMA data transfer rates are computer dependent, influenced by the clock rate of the computer's main processor and the clock supplied to the 8237 DMA controller.
-Continuous transfer rates of 200,000 bytes/sec or 120,000 words/sec are possible on a standard IBM PC with 4.77MHz clock.
-Note that the DMA controller may address only one page (64Kbytes) of memory at a time.
-It is possible to transfer any number of bytes up to this limit as a single-shot operation, or to constantly output or input to a block of memory using the DMA Controller's Auto-initialize Mode.
+With internal DMA and interrupt control hardware, the PDMA-32 is capable of sustaining data transfer rates that are generally too high for programmed I/O transfers through the main processor.
+Actual DMA data transfer rates are computer-dependent, mainly influenced by the clock rate of the computer's 8237 DMA controllers.
+Note that the DMA controller is limited to making no more than 65,536 (64K) transfers to/from memory at a time.
+It is possible to transfer any number of bytes up to this limit as a single-shot operation or to constantly output or input to a block of memory using the DMA controller's Auto Initialize Mode.